 Acting Headteacher Rita Knapp says 'this showcases the value of developing dynamic and successful partnerships and was driven forward by the hard work of staff and pupils across all stages of St Roch's.'

-We are celebrating the tremendous success achieved by Shelby Johnston last night at the SECC, as part of the Bad Ideas Youth Enterprise Competition.
+We are celebrating the tremendous success achieved by Shelby Johnston at the SECC, as part of the Bad Ideas Youth Enterprise Competition.
 Shelby made a five minute presentation to three judges in front of several hundred people.
 There were 45 competitors originally, from whom five finalists were selected.
 Shelby was second overall and won a thoroughly deserved prize.
 Shelby also thanked her teachers for all their support and revealed that she had drafted in her ICT and HE teachers as part of her business plan!